 - Now turn your dough out onto a floured surface.
 Flour your hands and knead it lightly.
 Don't worry if it's a bit sticky.
 It should hold together, but not be dense like bread dough.

-- Finally, press your dough into a disk shape and cut it into 8 - 10 pieces like you would cut a pizza.
+- Finally, press your dough into a disk shape and cut it into 8 - 10 pieces with a pizza cutter or a knife like you would cut a pizza.